ravirathee/CP-Blog/README.md

-# A beginners Guide Competitive Programming
+# A beginner's Guide to Competitive Programming
+## Novice to Pro
+> An Awesome curated list classified by topics.

 ## Binary Search
-> Awesome curated lists classified by topics.

 | Name | Description |
 | --- | --- |